Hasmann/ProjectEuler/README.md

-# VectareJuniorSoftwareTest
+# Project Euler
-A repo of the 7 junior software Engineer questions and their answers.
+A repo of the 7 questions from project Euler, solving mathematical problems using programing.